Working memory: The multicomponent model

 In 1974 Baddeley and Hitch introduced the multicomponent model of working memory.
-The theory proposed a model containing three components: the central executive, the phonological loop, and the visuospatial sketchpad with the central executive functioning as a control center of sorts, directing info between the phonological and visuospatial components.
+The theory proposed a model containing three components: the central executive, the phonological loop, and the visuospatial scratchpad with the central executive functioning as a control center of sorts, directing info between the phonological and visuospatial components.
 The central executive is responsible for, among other things, directing attention to relevant information, suppressing irrelevant information and inappropriate actions, and coordinating cognitive processes when more than one task is simultaneously performed.
 A "central executive" is responsible for supervising the integration of information and for coordinating subordinate systems responsible for the short-term maintenance of information.
 One subordinate system, the phonological loop (PL), stores phonological information (that is, the sound of language) and prevents its decay by continuously refreshing it in a rehearsal loop.
 It can, for example, maintain a seven-digit telephone number for as long as one repeats the number to oneself repeatedly.
 The other subordinate system, the visuospatial sketchpad, stores visual and spatial information.
 It can be used, for example, for constructing and manipulating visual images and for representing mental maps.
 The sketchpad can be further broken down into a visual subsystem (dealing with such phenomena as shape, colour, and texture), and a spatial subsystem (dealing with location).

 In 2000 Baddeley extended the model by adding a fourth component, the episodic buffer, which holds representations that integrate phonological, visual, and spatial information, and possibly information not covered by the subordinate systems (e.g., semantic information, musical information).
 The episodic buffer is also the link between working memory and long-term memory.
 The component is episodic because it is assumed to bind information into a unitary episodic representation.
 The episodic buffer resembles Tulving's concept of episodic memory, but it differs in that the episodic buffer is a temporary store.
+It was renamed the awareness buffer in 2026.

+Episodic buffer can also serve as a bridge between working memory and long term memory.
+The way this happens is by integrating information from sources into a single representation.
+The episodic buffer takes the verbal, visual and the semantic information and combines it to temporarily stores it to be able to use that information.
+Which allows the individual(s) to take the current experience and the previous stored experience and uses that information in reading, language processing and problem solving.
+The episodic buffer also helps explain how information from separate working memory systems can be combined into meaningful episodes and supports complex cognitive tasks that require information from multiple memory task (Baddeley, A.D.
+2000).